Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Q-Analysis and Directed Higher-Order Adjacencies

 Previously, we have defined $\mathrm{dFl}^{\ast}_{q}(G)$ as the set of all maximal directed simplices with dimensions greater than or equal to $q$, so when we advance in the level $q$, that is, \textit{change the level of organization} of the complex (see Figure \ref{fig:DFC-level-of-organization}), we obtain a new perspective on its higher-order topology, and, consequently, we may gain insights about the higher-order topology (or the clique organization) of the underlying network.

-In view of this, we can go further and consider the directed higher-order connectivity among the simplices in each level $q$, and then define a ``higher-order digraph" for each of these levels.
-A definition of ``higher-order digraph" was already introduced in \citep{Caputi} with the concept of \textit{$q$-digraph}, however, since we want to deal solely with maximal directed simplices, here we propose a slightly different definition: the \textit{maximal $q$-digraph}.
+Accordingly, we can go further and consider the directed higher-order connectivity among the simplices in each level $q$, and then define a ``higher-order digraph" for each of these levels.
+A definition of ``higher-order digraph" was already introduced in \citep{Caputi} with the concept of \textit{$q$-digraph}; however, since we have introduced different types of adjacencies, here we formalize two definitions: \textit{maximal} and \textit{lower $q$-digraph}.